The Bankrate promise

 More tips for sellers

 Here are some more suggestions for sellers hoping to maximize their selling success:

-- Because real estate is local, speak with an experienced real estate agent in your market who understands sales trends.
-Real estate agents can give you neighborhood-specific sales information so you can make a strategic decision about when to sell.
+- Real estate is very localized, so speak with an experienced real estate agent in your market who understands local sales trends.
+Agents can give you neighborhood-specific sales information to help you make the most strategic decision about when to list your home.

 - Keep prep time in mind.
 Sellers should consider making key repairs and updates to their homes to maximize their return, but this can be a lengthy process.
 Even simple decluttering can be time-consuming, so plan accordingly and finish these projects before listing your home on the market.